jonathansy/ContactAutocurator/README.md

 ## Google Cloud Platform and Cloud ML Setup
 ### Account Setup
 To run model training and curation jobs on the cloud, you will need a Google Cloud Platform account.
 You can associate this account with any existing Google account/Google email address although some university accounts may limit access to these tools.
 As of the time this documentation was written, creation of a new Google Cloud Platform account will comes with $300 of free credit, enough for approximately 111 hours of GPU time on an Nvidia Tesla P100.
 A major of benefit of the cloud ML API is that you will only be billed while a training or curation job is running, where-as you would be billed for virtual machine setup for using neural networks the entire time it is operational, even if no operations are running.
 Other than the billing for cloud ML, you will be charged for use of a Google Cloud storage bucket, however these charges should be negligible unless your data enters the range of hundreds of terabytes.

+The Cloud ML API will not be enabled by default, you will need to enable it for your particular project.
+The Cloud ML menu is found under the "Artificial Intelligence" header in the navigation menu on the left.
+When enabled, the interface will allow you to see any training/curation jobs that have been run (under "jobs") and any models hosted on Cloud ML (ContactAutocurator does not currently make use of this feature).

 ### Storage Bucket Setup
 If you intend to use the cloud curation scripts in this package, you will first need to setup a consistent directory structure within a Google Cloud Bucket.
 Buckets are a form of cloud data storage.
 Information about creating and using them can be found [here](https://cloud.google.com/storage/docs/creating-buckets).
 After creating a cloud storage bucket for your training jobs, you should create the following directories: